Effective Psychotherapists

 3. Asking questions

 Another potential component of active listening is asking questions as needed to encourage elaboration.
-A trained psychotherapist might ask you to say more about how something made you feel or to identify the underlying belief behind something you've talked.
-These gentle nudges may help individuals know they're being heard and encourage them to continue talking.
+A trained psychotherapist might ask you to say more about what something made you think or to identify the underlying belief behind something you've talked about.
+These gentle nudges may help individuals know they're being heard by their psychotherapist and encourage them to continue talking.

 Rawpixel